sethgreen23/alx-system_engineering-devops/0x00-shell_basics/README.md

-display direcotory content with long format 5-listfilesdigitonly diplay content long format with user and group id display numericaly and hiden files
+display direcotory content with long format 5-listfilesdigitonly diplay content long format with user and group id display numericaly and hiden files 6-firstdirectory create a directory name firstdirectory in the tmp forlder